Molecular-orbital representation of generic flat-band models

-The translationally-invariant case, i.e. $t^{\bigtriangleup}_{\bm{R}} = t^{\bigtriangleup}$, $t^{\bigtriangledown}_{\bm{R}} = t^{\bigtriangledown}$ for all $\bm{R}$, is known as a breathing Kagome model~\cite{Ezawa2018,Xu2017,Kunst2018,Mizoguchi2018}.
+The translationally-invariant case, i.e., $t^{\bigtriangleup}_{\bm{R}} = t^{\bigtriangleup}$, $t^{\bigtriangledown}_{\bm{R}} = t^{\bigtriangledown}$ for all $\bm{R}$, is known as a breathing Kagome model~\cite{Ezawa2018,Xu2017,Kunst2018,Mizoguchi2018}.
 In this model, the band touching between flat and dispersive bands occurs~\cite{Bergman2008,Hatsugai2011,Mizoguchi2018} [Fig.~\ref{fig_kagome}(b)].
 In the disordered case, i.e. $t^{\bigtriangleup}_{\bm{R}}$ and $t^{\bigtriangledown}_{\bm{R}}$ are chosen randomly, we can not adopt the band picture.
-Nevertheless, the analogous phenomenon of the band touching, namely, the additional degeneracy of the zero mode, occurs.
-In what follows, we pursue its origin by using the MO-representation.
+Nevertheless, the analogous phenomenon of the band touching, namely, the additional degeneracy of the zero modes, occurs.
+It should be noted that the present choice of the randomness is not likely to realize in solid-state systems, since we need a fine tuning between the on-site potential and the NN hopping.
+Nevertheless, the present model is of fundamental importance because it will bring a novel perspective of disordered flat bands~\cite{Goda2006,Nishino2007,Chalker2010,Bilitewski2018}.
+Indeed, the present model is quite different from the conventional disordered models with random on-site potentials, in that the degeneracy of zero modes is exactly retained as we will show below.